 Zachary Ploeger is a promising up and coming musician at only twenty-two years of age.
 His versatility spans through trumpet, composition, and conducting.
 Zach holds undergraduate music degrees from Western Michigan University in trumpet performance and composition where he graduated summa cum laude.
-He now studies trumpet performance at Arizona State University; one of the world’s most prominent trumpet studios.
+He now studies trumpet performance at Arizona State University; one of the world’s most prominent trumpet studios where he is the Rafael Mendez Brass Scholar.
 Zach hails from the small town of Pipestone, MN, and currently lives in Tempe, AZ.

 As a conductor, Zach has mounted early success.
 He served as the founder and conductor of the Western Michigan University Brass Ensemble for five semesters.
 During his tenure, they performed and toured 12 times, while tackling the hardest works of the repertoire.
 They include: Tomasi’s “Fanfares Liturgiques,” Gunther Schuller’s “Symphony for Brass and Percussion,” Copland’s “Fanfare for the Common Man,” Dukas’s “Fanfare from La Peri” and many more.
 Zach has also conducted Western Michigan University’s top orchestra on multiple occasions, and served as the conductor of the University Campus Strings Orchestra for four semesters.
 He also has conducted musical productions like Sondheim’s “Into the Woods.”
 And he has attended prestigious conducting seminars, including the International Conductors Workshop and Festival, and the Eastern Music Festival.
 Zach is also an advocate of new music and frequently conducts new compositions, including his own.
 Zachary has studied conducting briefly with Larry Rachleff, ICWF, Donald Schleicher, ICWF, Gerard Schwarz, EMF, and extensively with Dr. John Colson, Professor Emeritus at SDSU, and Bruce Uchimura, WMU.
 He is a member of the Conductors Guild.